sathyamus/ReadME/Kubernetes.md

         - cluster brain
         - cluster changes gets stored in key value pair

+#### kind
+    - kind lets you run Kubernetes on your local computer.
+    - This tool requires that you have Docker installed and configured.

 #### Minikube
     - For Test / local cluster setup
     - Master processes and Worker processes in 1 Node